Table of Contents

 Note

-When using video-texture, if the console shows a warning wx.createVideoDecoder with type: 'wemedia' is deprecated, please ignore it.
+When using video-texture, if the console shows wx.createVideoDecoder with type: 'wemedia' is deprecated warning, please ignore it.

-Confirmed with the WeChat official team, this warning does not affect usage.
+Confirmed with the WeChat official team that this warning does not affect usage.

-How to place an occlusion model aligned with the space
+How to place occlusion models aligned with the space

-1. Precisely place the occlusion model and upload the annotation.
+1. Place accurately the model for occlusion and upload the annotation.

-2. Load the occlusion GLTF in the xr-frame mini program.
+2. Load the GLTF for occlusion in the xr-frame mini program.

 const sampleAssets = {